bcotton/selenium-grid/doc/website/faq.markdown

  How to run the Java example
  ---------------------------

-1. Go to the root directory of you Selenium Grid distribution
+1. Go to the root directory of your Selenium Grid distribution

 2. Launch Selenium Grid Hub and 4 remote controls as explained in ["Run the Demo"](http://selenium-grid.openqa.org/run_the_demo.html)